cnr-isti-vclab/TagLab/README.md

 |  matplotlib  | `pip install matplotlib `|
 |  albumentations  | `pip install albumentations `|

+(*) The right command to install pytorch depends on the version of CUDA installed on your system.
+Go on the **[Get Started](https://pytorch.org/get-started/locally)** web page of the Pytorch web site, select your system, select Pip, and select your CUDA version to get the command to launch.

 #### Step 1: Clone the repository
 Just click on the "Clone or Download" button at the top of this page and unzip the whole package in a folder of your choice.